 Pay attention to the way socially savvy people make conversation.
 You’ll notice that often, they make obvious statements or bring up a very simple conversation topic.
 Some of those might evolve into more interesting topics.
 But don’t be afraid to start simple.

 Being quiet isn’t weird in itself.
 It only gets weird if people worry that you don’t like them or that you’re in a bad mood.
-By signaling that you’re friendly, you’ll take away that worry.
+By signaling that you’re friendly, you’ll remove that worry.
 As a result, people will understand that you’re just a naturally quiet person.

 Here are some ways to show friendliness: